 Lucy founded a company ‘Opera In The Meantime’.
 She made her directing debut with Puccini’s ‘Suor Angelica’ and in 2018 she directed and produced Humperdinck’s ‘Hansel and Gretel’.

-On 9th, 10th and 11th October, Lucy will be performing with Gothic Opera for the London Month of the Dead.
-The concerts will take place at Kensal Green Cemetary
+On 10th October, Lucy performed with Gothic Opera for the London Month of the Dead.
+The concert took place at Kensal Green Cemetary

 Postponed due to the coronavirus crisis